-- The 14-minute workout: All Bowflex Max Trainer models start a 14-minute interval workout with the push of a button.
+The 14-minute workout: All Bowflex Max Trainer models start a 14-minute interval workout with the push of a button.
 The Bowflex Max Trainer is shaped like an elliptical or strider, has moving handles and activates the upper body as well as the legs.
 The Smart Max Interval option automatically adjusts the resistance and speed of the machine based on your customized preferences.

-- Apple Health Kit/Google Fit: Workout data on the Bowflex Max Trainer and Treadclimber syncs via Bluetooth to Apple Health Kit, Google Fit, MyFitnessPal and Bowflex Connect.
+Apple Health Kit/Google Fit: Workout data on the Bowflex Max Trainer and Treadclimber syncs via Bluetooth to Apple Health Kit, Google Fit, MyFitnessPal and Bowflex Connect.

-- Low impact workout is easier on the knees: Those with knee injuries will be able to exercise effectively using the Bowflex Treadclimber.
+Low impact workout is easier on the knees: Those with knee injuries will be able to exercise effectively using the Bowflex Treadclimber.
 The maximum speed is 4.5mph.

-- Compact designs: Both the Max Trainer and Treadclimber are highly compact, lightweight machines.
+Compact designs: Both the Max Trainer and Treadclimber are highly compact, lightweight machines.
 Every assembled Max Trainer weighs less than 150 pounds.

-- Best for People who want to lose weight, people recovering from injuries
+Best for: People who want to lose weight, people recovering from injuries

-Bowflex Company Profile
+Bowflex Company Information

 - Company Name:

 - Year Founded: